Learning Center

 Provided by Tech Goes Home and the Enterprise Center, this lesson introduces elementary students to quantum computing, how it works, and how it differs from classical computing.
 It includes introductory elements of five of the six Tennessee K-8 Science Standard core principles: Foundational Concepts, Algorithmic Thinking, Programming Concepts, Data and Analysis, and Impacts of Computing.
 This module is intended to be instructor-led and can be completed in 1 ½-2 hours.

-Students train a computer to use a webcam to detect and respond to different emotions using machine learning (Google Teachable Machine) while getting first-hand experience by coding a MicroBit to handle the algorithm using the Vittascience Adacraft Platform.
+Designed by the Public Education Foundation (PEF), this lesson teaches students to train a computer to use a webcam to detect and respond to different emotions using machine learning (Google Teachable Machine) while getting first-hand experience by coding a MicroBit to handle the algorithm using the Vittascience Adacraft Platform.
 As they train a digital system to interact intelligently with the real world, they will experience the limitations of classical computing and learn about the powerful capabilities quantum computing can unlock.

 Video Modules